 Based upon our market research, demographic calculations and analysis, we believe there is adequate demand for the Subject property as proposed.
-The stabilized LIHTC comparables report a low vacancy rate at 1.5 percent and three maintain waiting lists.
+The stabilized LIHTC comparables report overall vacancy is very low at 1.2 percent.
+Further, Abbington Perimeter and Magnolia Circle reported no vacancies and all of the stabilized LIHTC comparables reported maintaining waiting lists.
 The low vacancy rates and presence of waiting lists at these properties indicates there is an unmet demand for affordable housing in the area.
-The Subject will offer inferior to similar in-unit amenities in comparison to the LIHTC and market rate comparable properties and slightly inferior to superior property amenities.
-The Subject will offer a business center, exercise facility, community room, and central laundry which many of the comparables will lack.
+The Subject will offer inferior to slightly superior in-unit amenities in comparison to the LIHTC and market rate comparable properties and slightly inferior to slightly superior property amenities.
+The Subject will offer grab bars, hand rails, pull cords, a business center, exercise facility, community room, central laundry, and exercise facility which many of the comparables will lack.
 However, the Subject will not offer in-unit washers and dryers, a swimming pool, or balconies/patios which is offered at several of the comparable developments.
-Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the LIHTC market.
-As new construction, the Subject will be in excellent condition upon completion and will be considered similar to superior in terms of condition to the majority of the comparable properties.
+Overall, we believe that the proposed amenities will allow the Subject to effectively compete in the senior LIHTC market.
+As new construction, the Subject will be in excellent condition upon completion and will be considered similar to superior in terms of condition to the comparable properties.
 The Subject's proposed unit sizes will be competitive with the comparable properties.
 Additionally, the Subject's proposed rents are among the lowest in the market.
 Given the Subject's anticipated superior condition relative to the competition and the demand for affordable housing evidenced by waiting lists and low vacancy at several LIHTC comparable properties, we believe that the Subject is reasonable as proposed.
 We believe that it will fill a void in the market and will perform well.
-Further, we believe that the Subject's affordable operations will make it more likely to weather the current economic challenges due to COVID-19 better than average (as compared with other multifamily developments).
+Further, we believe that the Subject's senior affordable operations will make it more likely to weather the current economic challenges due to COVID-19 better than average (as compared with other multifamily developments).